 In 2014, after the tragic loss of both Sacramento County Deputy Danny Oliver and Placer County Detective Mike Davis Jr., the End of Watch Fund wanted to do something to support the thousands of law enforcement employees attending their funeral services.
-This is how the Snack Bag Project began.
+Attending police officers usually spend over 10 hours at a law enforcement funeral.
+To help support them through the difficult day, the End of Watch Fund developed the Snack Bag Project.

 With the help of volunteers and donations, the End of Watch Fund packaged 3,000 snack bags for Deputy Oliver and Deputy Davis’ services.
 During the service, our volunteers placed snack bags and

 bottled waters on each patrol car in the parking lot.

 Today, we continue to provide snack bags at public safety funerals.
 Whether supporting fire department or law enforcement services, we are honored to support those mourning the loss of their own.
 Besides water and snacks, we include notes of encouragement in as many bags as we can.

 We are always accepting notes, which

 can be mailed or dropped off at:

 9110 Union Park Way #104